-The Best Skin Lightening Products for Black Skin without Hydroquinone in 2019
+The Best 11 Skin Lightening Products for Black Skin without Hydroquinone (products below)

-Skin lightening trends are very common among the Africans and Asian communities all across the world and the statistics have confirmed the fact with up to 70% of black women applying skin lightening products in various parts of the world.
+Skin lightening trends are very common among the African, African American and Asian communities all across the world and the statistics have confirmed the fact with up to 70% of darker skinned and black women applying skin lightening products in various parts of the world.
 Africa alone has approximate 2/3rd of world's dark-skinned population.

 The World Health Organisation recorded that by the late 60's over 60% of urban women in Africa reported using skin lightener formulas and it was fourth most commonly used product in an average African household.
 In African countries, there also tends to be a bigger market for unregulated products which cater to the middle class and low-income segments of the country.